QuekZ/WebVR_Test/README.md

 After the pressing the Button you will get this:
 ![screenshot2](https://raw.githubusercontent.com/QuekZ/WebVR_Test/main/src/client/screenshots/screenshot2.PNG)

 You can also use  cylinders as your controlers.
-You could use all kinds of geometries or you could also load a 3D file with the GLTF Loader here is a screenshot of the controlers:
+You could use all kinds of geometries or you could also load a 3D file with the GLTF Loader.

+here is a screenshot of the controlers:
 ![screenshot3](https://raw.githubusercontent.com/QuekZ/WebVR_Test/main/src/client/screenshots/screenshot3.PNG)